aws-samples/shopfloor-connectivity/docs/README.md

     <em>Fig. 4.
 Extensible config providers</em>
 </p>

 As different protocol and target adapters need specific configuration data the SFC configuration data the SFC configuration consists of generic and non-adapter specific data which is abstract and used by the SFC Core, and extensions of the generic core data classes that contain additional and specific data for that adapter.
 The core will only use the generic configuration data and will pass the adapter specific configuration data to the adapters.
-The implementation of the adapters is responsible for handling the its specific configuration data.
+The implementation of the adapters is responsible for handling the specific configuration data.
 This separation of generic and specific data makes it possible to add new adapters, using their own specific configuration data, without the need to make changes to the SFC core.
 Additionally, the adapter can optionally implement specific logic to validate the provided configuration data.
 The SFC Core does provide a configuration reader, which is used by the core, as well as by the target adapters, to read, validate and replace placeholders in a consistent way.

 To protect the configuration from unauthorized modification SFC has tooling and an API to sign the configuration data.
 The SFC Core will use the digital signature from the configuration data and reject it verification fails.